IEEEBerkeley/hope-www/labs/charger/schematic.rst

 ---------------------
 **Your fellow engineers use your schematic to try to understand not only how your design works, but also your design intent.** Follow the schematic conventions discussed in lecture.
-Show your schematic to another group in class.

-Can they follow what's going on in your schematic?
-Ask them for constructive criticism.
+Ask yourself: If a stranger were to read your schematic, would they be able to follow what's going on?

 Schematic Checking
 ------------------
 Run ERC and make sure there are no ERC errors.

-Have a design review with another group.
+Once ERC passes, have a design review with another group.
+Ask for constructive criticism from the other group.

 *Design reviews* are when you explain/present your design to a group of peers/coworkers with similar or more technical knowledge to verify your design.
-It is generally recommended that you do a schematic design review before layout and a final design review before manufacturing.
-When presenting your design, it is generally important to give your BOM and schematic files or layout files to the review committee beforehand.
+It is recommended that you do a schematic design review before layout and a final design review before manufacturing.
+When presenting your design, it is important to give your BOM and schematic files or layout files to the review committee beforehand so they have ample time to review your deisgn.
 If you are on the review committee, it is important that you familiarize yourself with the other person's design beforehand and ask any questions you may have during the design review.

 Final Touches
 -------------